umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 ---
-title: Online sampling from arbitrary probability distributions using a simulation engine
+title: Online sampling from arbitrary posterior densities using a simulation engine
 author: Hardwick, Robert J
 date: [WIP]
-concept: To describe the design and implementation of a sequential Monte Carlo sampler which can dynamically adapt to sampling new points from nonstationary, multivariate and potentially multi-modal distributions using only a stream of noisy weighted samples as input.
-We control the sensitivity of this algorithm to temporal changes in the target distribution using a discounted history and adaptive mean-field bandwidth for the density approximation kernel.
+concept: To describe the design and implementation of a sequential Monte Carlo sampler which can dynamically adapt to sampling new points from nonstationary, multivariate and potentially multi-modal posterior distributions using only a stream of noisy weighted samples as input.
+We control the sensitivity of this algorithm to temporal changes in the target distribution using a discounted history and partitioned adaptive bandwidths for the density approximation kernel.
 articleId: stochadexIV
 codeLink: https://github.com/umbralcalc/stochadex
 year: [WIP]